foxBMS/foxbms-2/tools/ide/vscode/README.md

 ## Workspace

-The `jinja2`-files in this directory contain *configuration* files for VS Code settings.
 These files get properly configured when running `fox.ps1 waf configure` or `./fox.sh waf configure` in the root of the repository.
 Please note that doing so, will overwrite the contents of `.vscode` in